MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-get-started.md

 When the web service is published, a Swagger-based JSON file is generated automatically to define the service.
 You can now hand off this file to share the predictive web service with **other authenticated users of R Server**, such as:

+Services can be consumed in multiple ways:
-1. Other data scientists can explore and consume Web services directly in R using some of the functions in the `mrsdeploy` package installed with Microsoft R Server and R Client.
+1. Direct consumption in R using the `mrsdeploy` package, which installed with Microsoft R Server and R Client.
+Approaches include "Request - Response" and "Asynchronous Batch Execution".
-2. Application developers can call and integrate web services into their applications using each service-specific Swagger-based JSON file along with the required inputs.
+2. Application developers can integrate web services into their applications using the APIs defined in a service specific Swagger-based JSON file.

-Learn more about sharing the Swagger-based JSON file and collaborating with others in the article ["Working with web services in R"](data-scientist-manage-services.md).
+Learn more about sharing the Swagger-based JSON file with others in the article ["Working with web services in R"](data-scientist-manage-services.md) and the article [Asynchronous batch execution of web services in R](../operationalize/data-scientist-batch-mode.md).

 ## How to execute R code remotely